squared-studio/common/readme_base.md

 - **rtl**: All design source files reside here.
 These could include modules, packages, and other SystemVerilog files that make up the design.

-- **submodules**: This directory contains all submodules.
+- **sub**: This directory contains all submodules.
 Submodules are typically separate projects that are included in the main project as a Git submodule.
 Please note that submodule files are not automatically compiled.
 They must be manually added in compile order within the `config/*/xvlog` for each Testbench (TB).
 This file is auto-generated next to the TB top file.

 - **tb**: This is where all the Testbenches (TBs) are stored.
 Each TB should be in a separate directory that matches the name of the Device Under Test (DUT) module, ending with `_tb`.
 The Testbenches are used to verify the functionality of the design under different scenarios.